The Real Ambassadors: Recording and performance

-The musical was performed in a cut-down version of 10 tunes, with Iola Brubeck narrating live, at the Monterey Jazz Festival in 1962 by Brubeck and his band; Armstrong and his band; Lambert, Hendricks & Bavan; and Carmen McRae.
+The musical was performed in a cut-down version of 10 tunes, with Iola Brubeck narrating live, at the Monterey Jazz Festival in 1962 by Brubeck and his band; Armstrong and his band; Lambert, Hendricks & Ross; and Carmen McRae.
 Television cameras, though present, did not capture the performance.
 Forty years later, in 2002, The Real Ambassadors returned to the Monterey Jazz Festival, this time featuring the Dave Brubeck Quartet, Lizz Wright, Roy Hargrove, and Christian McBride.
 Archival footage of this performance is available through the Monterey Jazz Festival Collection at Stanford University.
 The first revival of the musical was presented at the 2013 Detroit Jazz Festival with Bill Meyer using the same format of a concert performance with narrator as the Brubecks had staged at Monterey.
-It was next performed in New York City for the first time, in 2014, at Jazz at Lincoln Center, featuring original vocalist who performed at the Monterey premiere, Yolande Bavan, this time in the role of Narrator.
+It was next performed in New York City for the first time, in 2014, at Jazz at Lincoln Center, featuring the original vocalist who performed at the Monterey premiere, Yolande Bavan, this time in the role of Narrator.
 Connecticut jazz vocalist Dianne Mower has been making efforts to bring about a Broadway revival of the show.
 A slide/vocal clip of Louis Armstrong singing the title tune at Monterey can be found here.
+Songs from the album were performed through the Louis Armstrong House in 2021, with narration by Alphonso Horne and featuring footage in both the Brubeck and Armstrong homes, which can be viewed on Youtube.